Tackling the #1 driver of employers’ health costs

 By providing chronic MSK patients with the right tools to outsmart pain, our solution drastically reduces their pain levels in record time while teaching them how to overcome the pain-related fears that keep them from living their best lives and doing their best work.

 A better way to overcome pain, for everyone

 When your employees are free from pain, they’re happier, more productive, and contribute to a healthier work environment.

 Tackling the MSK problem in your workplace is less of a challenge with the right partner by your side.
-To learn more about how SWORD Health can help you reduce your MSK costs by 35% and improve your employees’ lives, contact us today.
+To learn more about how SWORD Health can help you reduce your MSK costs by as much as 30% and improve your employees’ lives, contact us today.